Droidec/G.O.A.T./README.md

 - French ([Source](https://fallout-wiki.com/Examen_g%C3%A9n%C3%A9ralis%C3%A9_d%27aptitude_professionnelle))
 - German ([Source](https://fallout.fandom.com/de/wiki/Generalisierter_Orientierungs-_und_Assessment_Test))

+## Authors

+See the AUTHORS file in this source distribution for more information.

 ## Licence

 `G.O.A.T.` is released under BSD-3 clause licence.
 See the LICENCE file in this source distribution for more information.